zsoltgyulai94/doc/_doc/doc-guide/README.md

     ./_tools/navgen ./_doc ./_data/navigation.yml
     ```

-    Note: This will update the `navigation.yml` file based on the content of the `_doc` folder wehre all of our doumentation markdown files are located.
+    This will update the `navigation.yml` file based on the content of the `_doc` folder wehre all of our doumentation markdown files are located.
+    The tools is part of the GitHub deployment workflow as well, this is the reason why we have `${PROJECT_ROOT}/_data/navigation.yml` file is excluded via ``.gitignore`

-      Note: Automation of this is in progress, the `serve` tool will take care of this as well in the future, also it will be part of the GitHub deplyment flow
+    Note: Automation of this during development is in progress, the `serve` tool will take care of this as well in the future.
+    This tools is part of the GitHub deployment workflow too, this is the reason why we have `${PROJECT_ROOT}/_data/navigation.yml` file is excluded via ``.gitignore`
     {: .notice}
-3. Sometimes its neded to [update][ref:mm-javascripts] the internally used `minimal-mistakes` theme default [.js scripts][ref:mm-js-update]
+3. Sometimes its neded to [update][ref:mm-javascripts] the internally used `minimal-mistakes` theme default [.js scripts][ref:mm-js-update] \
+    If you modify any of the scripts packed into the `${PROJECT_ROOT}/assets/js/main.min.js` file, you have to [re-pack][ref:mm-js-update] it.
-    You can use our still in a work progress, but usable helper tool.
+    You can use our, still in a work progress, but usable helper tool.
-    After updated the .js files you have to in `${PROJECT_ROOT}/assets/js/` you can simply run
+    After updated the given dependency .js file you can simply run

     ```shell
     ./_tools/pack
     ```

     It will update the `${PROJECT_ROOT}/assets/js/main.min.js` file that will be built and deployed normally in the next dev cycle.
+    This tools is also part of the GitHub deployment workflow, so the `${PROJECT_ROOT}/assets/js/main.min.js` file is excluded via ``.gitignore`

+    Important: Except the ones in the `js/custom` folder,  all the files in the `js` folder are presented here to get the re-packing work. \
+    Packing all the requirements that really needed is not supported yet, please see the warning bellow.
+    So, only these default files will be packed at the moment, this is the inherited defult of `minimal-mistake`, if you have to modify these please try to minimize the further dependencies otherwise the packing might not work.
+    {: .notice--info}

-    Warning: There are multiple issues we cannot deal with yet, and are postponed for later.
-You can find some info about them in the script file, please feel free to contribute if you have a solution.
+    Warning: There are multiple issues we cannot deal with yet during re-packing and those are postponed for later examination.
+You can find some info about this in the script file, please feel free to contribute if you have a solution.
     {: .notice--danger}